rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### LobbyUpdateRes
 Represents a lobby update response message from server to client.
+Example:
 ```
 LobbyUpdateRes {
   "settings":o{